 While the career of the SS Laurentic was short lived it was marked by some remarkable events.

-Even after her tragic demise that saw her sink below the waves at Lough Swilly in 1917 taking with her 354 souls, her story would continue to hold our fascination not least in the rumours of lost and elusive gold bar treasure.
+Long after her tragic demise, where she sank beneath the waves at Lough Swilly in 1917 taking with her 354 souls, the SS Laurentic’s story continues to hold our fascination, not least in the rumours of gold bar treasure.

 The SS Laurentic was built in the famous Belfast shipyards of Harland and Wolff and owned by the equally famous White Star Line.
 First launched in 1908, she made her maiden voyage from Liverpool to Quebec City on 29th April 1909.